 - Debit – cash is KING!
 When spending on your debit card it can be very hard and difficult to track how much money you spend

-- Credit – try make 2020 the year that you spend what you have put aside from your personal budget to spend!
+- Credit – try make this the year that you spend what you have put aside from your personal budget to spend!
 Don’t spend on credit.

 4. Stop paying money for stupid things… – Like bottled water and coffee.
 This could save you over €1,000 per year.